jaypratapbhutia/test/README.md

-this is my first test project to upload to the github.
+this is my first test project to be uploaded to the github.